 Fax: 608-263-0265—Attention: UW Infant, Early Childhood and Family Mental Health Capstone Certificate Program

 Those who complete the application process and meet the capstone certificate program requirements will be offered an interview with a program director.
 This will ensure that applicants have the appropriate background, prerequisites and that this capstone certificate program is a good fit for the applicant.
-This includes discussing applicant’s access to work with young children ages birth to 5 years and their families in order to complete assignments and participate in case-based discussions.
+This includes discussing applicant’s access to work with young children ages birth through 5 years and their families in order to complete assignments and participate in case-based discussions.

 Admitted students receive a formal letter of admission to UW–Madison from Adult Career and Special Student Services along with general enrollment information.
 Additional detail is provided on the ACSSS enrollment page.